 We call Southwest Wisconsin home.
 We’re located in Westby, a small town in Vernon County, just a short drive from La Crosse.
 If you’re coming from Madison, we’re a 2 hour drive on Route 14.
-The Twin Cities (St. Paul/Minneapolis) is about 3 hours from here.
-And if you’re traveling from Chicago or the suburbs, it will take you between 4-5 hours.
+The Twin Cities (St. Paul/Minneapolis, MN) are about 3 hours from here.
+And if you’re traveling from Chicago or the suburbs of northern Illinois, it will take you roughly 4-5 hours.

 We do recommend waders to improve your fishing experience, but you can fish without them.
-Stockingfoot waders and a good pair of wading boots will allow you to walk into the water safely.
-You can wade (depending on the time of year) in a good pair of water shoes (closed toed) and a pair of quick dry pants.
-The water in the Driftless does not get extremely deep, so you can easily use a pair of hip or waist high waders.
+Stockingfoot waders and a good pair of wading boots will provide good stability as you wade in area streams.
+You can also wet wade in a pair of closed toed water shoes and quick dry pants.
+There are ample opportunities to wade in water that is not extremely deep, so hip or waist high waders can be used.
 Studs in your boots will add grip to the rock surfaces that you’ll encounter.

-The Driftless area is home to Brown trout and native Brook Trout.
-You’ll find both in most of the streams that we fish.
-If you want to try your hand at catching some very large browns, you might want to try out night fishing, that’s when the big brown trout are active and aggressive.
-We also guide for smallmouth bass in the heat of summer, when it is too warm to fish for trout.
-We’ll also target musky and northern pike for those who want to cast larger flies for these large predators.
+The Driftless area is home to streams filled with brown trout and native brook trout.
+If you want to catch some big browns, you might want to try night fishing, that’s when the bigger trout are active and aggressive.
+We guide for smallmouth bass in the heat of summer from the comfort of our drift boat.
+We’ll also target musky and northern pike for those who want to cast bigger flies for these large predators.

 Not familiar with Southwest Wisconsin and where to stay?
 No problem.
-We have lodging available in a fully-renovated 1890’s Schoolhouse. ituated on 3.5 acres, our Schoolhouse has three bedrooms on the main floor and a full bath.
-Space is reserved for Clients and any family members that would like to tag along.
-The home has a wrap-around porch, a comfy basement seating area, tying desk, outdoor firepit and is situated on a ridge overlooking the hills and valleys of the Driftless area.
+We have lodging available in a fully-renovated 1890’s schoolhouse.
+It's called the "Smith Schoolhouse" because it previously sat on property located at Smith Road and Route 14 just outside of Westby.
+The house is now situated on 3.5 acres on a ridge overlooking the Driftless area.
+It has three bedrooms and a full bath on the main floor.
+Space is reserved for clients and family members that would like to tag along.
+The home has a wrap-around porch, a comfy basement seating area, tying desk, a gas grill and outdoor fire pit to use during your visit.

 Vernon County is a beautiful place to explore.
 There are hiking trails at nearby Norskedalen Nature and Heritage Center, Wildcat Mountain State Park or the Kickapoo Valley Nature Reserve.
-A great way to exercise or do a little birding in the great outdoors.
-The Driftless Folk School offers classes in outdoor/living skills.
 The local bike shop rents bikes or bring your own and explore the countryside on two wheels.
-Is shopping more their style?
-Viroqua and Westby have quaint shops including antiques, collectibles, quilting supplies and a fully stocked Yarn Store as well as coffee shops and restaurants.
-One can even take a tour of the local coffee roasting facility.
+Viroqua and Westby have quaint shops, wineries and a local coffee roaster and cheese shop.
 The area is home to many Amish farms with local bakeries and furniture shops.
+Explore Vernon County.

 We welcome taking out young anglers!
-They can learn a lot on a guided trip that will make the experience fun.
-Depending on your child’s fishing knowledge and their physical ability to be out wading a stream, we recommend they be at least 9 or 10 years old.
-We can schedule a half day of fishing with kids, as some may not be able to wade for a full day outing.
-On a river float trip we would be using heavier gear (6 or 7 weight rods and over) so they would need to be able to handle bigger gear.
-We can work with you to get them out on a float trip.
+Depending on your child’s ability, we recommend they be at least 9 or 10 years old.
+We can schedule a half day of fishing with kids, as some may not be up for a full day outing.
+On a river float trip we use heavier gear (6 & 7 weight rods.)
+We can work with you to get your child out on a float trip.
 We have options for some half day floats, but most floats will be 8 hours long.

-We have a FFI Certified Casting Instructor on staff. he is available for 1, 2 or 3 hour lessons and on the water instruction.
-We also offer "Beginner Trout Schools" and "Advanced On The Water Techniques," so there is something for all skill levels.
+We have an FFI Certified Casting Instructor on staff.
+She is available for 1 or 2 hour lessons and on the water instruction.
+We offer beginner trout schools and advanced on-the-water techniques, so there is something for all skill levels.

 A drift boat is similar to a dory, a small flat-bottomed rowboat with a high bow and stern.
-This style of boat, with it’s flat, curved bottom (the rocker) is stable and allows the rower to maneuver it easily in rivers.
-The rower sits in the middle seat.
-We can accommodate 2 anglers in seats in the bow and stern.
-A drift boat is quite comfortable and ideal for fly fishing.
+This style with it’s flat, curved bottom (the rocker) is stable and allows the rower to maneuver the boat easily in rivers.
+It is comfortable and ideal for fly fishing.
+The rower/guide sits in the middle seat and can accommodate 2 anglers in seats in the bow and stern.
 Each angler has a casting brace and level footing to stand when fishing.
 We use a Stealthcraft drift boat, made in Baldwin, Michigan.
-It’s wide, easy to get into and move around in, stable and safe.
+It’s wide, easy to get into, stable and safe.

 We’ll fish for about 8 hours, with a break for lunch.
 You’ll learn small stream casting and fishing techniques from a guide with local fishing knowledge.
 You can expect to learn about some of the local history and enjoy good conversation and storytelling.
 In addition to specific fishing techniques we’ll work on reading the water, fly placement, accuracy and wading safely.

-We practice catch and release fishing throughout the season for all types of fish that we catch while guiding.
+We practice catch & release fishing.
 You are allowed to keep fish during the Wisconsin general open season, when fishing on your own.
-Get all fishing regulations at dnr.wi.gov Find trout and trout fishing information on-line at: dnr.wi.gov/topic/fishing/trout We will release fish during your guide trip for others to enjoy catching.
+Get all fishing regulations online from Wisconsin Department of Natural Resources.
+We will release fish during your guide trip with us for others to enjoy catching.